Zambia May 7-12, 2023

 Knife Edge Bridge.
 This spectacular walk along the Knife Edge of the precipice is the best way to view Victoria Falls from the Zambian side.
 It can be accessed shortly after the Zambian border post and it is possible to walk across from the Zimbabwean side.

 During winter, there is a very good chance that the Eastern Cataract – which you look on to from here – will be dry and no water will be falling over the top.
-During the rainy season, this is one of the closest points – in horizontal distance – from which you can approach Victoria Falls either side of the Boiling Pot.
+During the rainy season, this is one of the closest points – in horizontal distance – from which you can approach Victoria Falls on either side of the Boiling Pot.

-In any season, the view alone down into the bottom of the gorge is worth it and you can clearly see how the present Falls are dying from east to west.
-Knife’s Edge offers a unique perspective back along Rainbow Falls and you can clearly see Danger Point and the sheer drop below it.
-The remainder of the Victoria Falls is obscured from here, but there is probably no better spot from which to view the huge plume of spray than this overlook.
+In any season, the view alone down into the bottom of the gorge is worth it and you can see how the present Falls are dying from east to west.
+Knife’s Edge offers a unique perspective back along Rainbow Falls and you can see Danger Point and the sheer drop below it.
+The remainder of Victoria Falls is obscured from here, but there is probably no better spot from which to view the huge plume of spray than this overlook.

 ==============================================================